metno/productstatus/README.md

 Data synchronization requirements:

-* Data integrity check after transfers, using checksums.
+* Data integrity.
+The transferred files must be guaranteed to be exactly equal to the original files.
-* Resource utilization should be either network-bound or disk-bound.
+* Resource utilization should be disk bound.
 * Ability to survive network outages and recover quickly.
 * Immediate synchronization when products become available.
 * Client-side runtime and configuration of product selection.